icarogabryel/multilingual-word-counter/README.md

 # Multilingual word Counter

-A simple Python module created in Rust that counts the number of words in a given text, supporting.
+A simple Python module created in Rust that counts the number of words in a given text.

 ## Building the Module